-The Flowers on the Altar are given to the greater glory of God and in loving memory of Fred and Dorothy Griffiths, parents of Suzanne Crawford.
+The Flowers on the Altar are given to the greater glory of God and in loving memory of Kenneth and Esther Buzby, in laws of Derry Buzby; Ruth Bailey, mother of Derry Buzby; Witherbee Black, Jr., father of Derry Buzby; Barbara Funk, sister of Derry Buzby and Howard Denn, father of Brad Denn.

-February food drive - Suggested donations for February include pancake mix, syrup, oatmeal, cereal and canned fruit.
+September Food Drive - Suggested donations for September include pasta, pasta sauce, and canned pasta (spaghetti, spaghetti-o's, ravioli, lasagna).
 As always, other items are also welcome.
 Thank you very much for your continued support of our food drive for the people served by the Christian Caring Center.

 2nd Annual International Fair Trade Market, Saturday, November 5, 2016 from 9am - 2pm.
 Interested in helping out with the Market?
 Please complete one of the orange volunteer sign-up sheets located on the narthex table and turn it in at the ShopRite Card sales table, to Deacon Helen, or to the church office.
 Planning to Shop?
 Save the date!
 All proceeds from the market will benefit the students of Redemption School in Gonaives, Haiti.

 ShopRite Cards are available after every weekend service in denominations of $20, $50, and $100.00.
 Every one-hundred dollars you spend provides five days of school at Redemption School for a Haitian child.
 Please help.